 Celiac disease is an autoimmune disorder in which the body mistakenly reacts to gluten, a protein found in wheat, barley and rye, as if it were a poison.

-It affects one in 133 people, although most have not been diagnosed.
+It affects as many as one in 141 people, although most have not been diagnosed.

-When someone with celiac disease consumes gluten, their immune system reacts by destroying the part of the small intestine that absorbs vital nutrients.
+When someone with celiac consumes gluten, the immune system reacts by destroying the part of the small intestine that absorbs vital nutrients.
 This malabsorption can lead to serious illness.

 Celiac disease is tricky, however, and sometimes has no outward symptoms.
 Since it is a genetic disease, relatives of those who have been diagnosed have an increased risk.